 Our goal is to provide the campus with a system that offers tools to easily track and update space data, for both the centralized management of space campus wide, and for the localized management by a college or division of the space assigned to their unit.
 Another new feature of Planon is it allows for granular security, meaning that departments will be able to use it to create new data fields for specific attributes of space that might be important for their work.

-We think campus stakeholders will like this new system and we look forward to rolling it out in 2022.
+We think campus stakeholders will like this new system and we look forward to rolling it out in the future.